pak21/tabletoptactics-data/schema.md

 * Most factions allow creation of custom subfactions by selecting from a list of traits.
 I haven't attempted to model these and have just left the subfaction empty in these cases.
   * This also applies to things like the Drukhari Realspace Raid which allow selection from multiple subfactions.
   * One exception here is the Necron "Obsekh Dynasty" (Eternal Conquerors + Relentlessly Expansionist), mostly because that's what Chef used in his Season 1 league list.

+### 10th Edition WIP

+I'm currently using the detachment (Gladius Task Force, Invasion Fleet, etc) as the subfaction in 10th Edition.
+Time will tell if this is useful modelling or not.